About Us

 • Present our informational and marketing materials in more than one language to include non-English speakers in our musical community.

-• Recognize that great singers come from a variety of communities, some of which have modest incomes.
-We will do our best to ensure that everyone has an equal opportunity to join us in song.
+• Do our best to ensure that everyone has an equal opportunity to join us in song, regardless of financial barriers.

 Through our efforts to diversify our artistry, membership, and audience we will fulfill the Singers’ mission to educate and serve the greater Alexandria community through our performance of popular music.
 We invite your thoughts and suggestions on how we can best accomplish this mission: please contact us at [email protected].